approach0/docs/content/en/devops.md

 ### 4. Maintenance

 #### Update a service
 A normal update has `--update-order=start-first` passed to Docker Swarm in Calabash, which means it will start a parallel service and switch to the new one (stop the old) once it is ready.
-Doing this also means an update on service will fail if the existing old instance has already filled the only replacement slot, in this case, you can choose to create a same service (instead of updating the service) because creating service in Calabash will also remove the old one.
+Doing this also means an update on service will fail if existing old instance has already filled the only placement slot(s).
+In this case, you can choose to create a same service (instead of updating the service) because creating service in Calabash will also remove the old one.

 ### Rsync
 Those rsync services are deployed to enable upload/backup files using rsync remotely, one can issue the following commands to test rsync daemon: